danog/MadelineProtoDocs/docs/docs/UPDATES.md

 $settings = new Settings;
 $settings->getLogger()->setLevel(Logger::LEVEL_ULTRA_VERBOSE);

-MyEventHandler::startAndLoop('bot.madeline', $settings);
+// For users or bots MyEventHandler::startAndLoop('bot.madeline', $settings);

+// For bots only MyEventHandler::startAndLoopBot('bot.madeline', 'bot token', $settings);
 ```

 This will create an event handler class `MyEventHandler`, create a MadelineProto session, and set the event handler class to our newly created event handler.